-- Form I-94 Arrival-Departure Record with no annotation accompanied by: - A final court decision granting asylum (but only if no appeal is taken); - A letter from a USCIS asylum officer granting asylum (if application is filed on or after 10/1/90) or from a USCIS district director granting asylum (application filed before 10/1/90); - A court decision granting withholding of deportation; or - A letter from an asylum officer granting withholding or deportation (if application filed on or after 10/1/90). - Form I-688 Temporary Resident Card annotated "Section 245A" or Section 210".
+Form I-551 Alien Registration Receipt Card (for permanent resident aliens) Event L04 Animal Departure Departure • Form I-94 Arrival-Departure Record with no annotation accompanied by: • Form I-94 Arrival-Departure Record annotated with one of the following: • A final court decision granting asylum (but only if no appeal is taken); "Admitted as a Refugee Pursuant to Section 207" "Section 208" or "Asylum" • A letter from a USCIS asylum officer granting asylum (if application is filed on or after 10/1/90) or from a USCIS "Section 243(h)" or "Deportation stayed by Attorney General" district director granting asylum (application filed before 10/1/90); A court decision granting withholding of deportation; or A letter from an asylum officer granting withholding or deportation (if application filed on or after 10/1/90).
+"Paroled Pursuant to Section 221 (d)(5) of the USCIS" • Form I-688 Temporary Resident Card annotated "Section 245A" or Section 210".
 Form I-688B Employment Authorization Card annotated "Provision of Law 274a.
 12(11)" or "Provision of Law 274a.12".